roolrz/sbml/README.md

 # Program Syntax

 ## Variables
-Variables must be fit in the regure expression '[a-zA-Z][a-zA-Z0-9_]' and should not be any keyword pre-defined in the program
+Variables must be fit in the regular expression '[a-zA-Z][a-zA-Z0-9_]' and should not be any keyword pre-defined in the program

 ## Expression
 Expressions are those can be evaluated value.
 Function calls, Variables with value assigned, list, tuple, list indexing, tuple indexing...
 These can be expressions